NTNU-Cybernetics-Subjects/lonewolf/README.md

 # Path planning simulation for an ATV in a terrain based enviroment uisng GBPlanner2

-This project is using on GBPlanner2 from ntnu-arl: [Link](https://github.com/ntnu-arl/gbplanner_ros) together with a new simulator utilizing a atv model is taken from [sigirdmellomseter/lonewolf](https://github.com/sigridmellemseter/lonewolf)
+This project is based on [GBPlanner2](https://github.com/ntnu-arl/gbplanner_ros) from ntnu-arl, together with a new simulator utilizing a atv model taken from [sigirdmellomseter/lonewolf](https://github.com/sigridmellemseter/lonewolf)

 Please refer to the GBPlanner2 [wiki](https://github.com/ntnu-arl/gbplanner_ros/wiki) for documentation of the planner interface and parameters.